krithikvaidya/WEC-Docker-Task/README.md

 &nbsp;  &nbsp;  &nbsp;  An interactive mongo shell should open up.

-&nbsp;  &nbsp;  &nbsp;  (Alternatively, we could have added the *--detached* parameter while running our *docker-compose up* command, which would have caused our container to run in the background, letting us type
-&nbsp;  &nbsp;  &nbsp;  &nbsp;  commands in the same terminal window.
+&nbsp;  &nbsp;  &nbsp;  (Alternatively, we could have added the *--detached* parameter while running our *docker-compose up* command, which would have caused our container to run in the background, letting us type commands in the same terminal window.
 So we could have run the *mongo* command without opening another terminal window)

 ## Quick Explanation